SWivid/F5-TTS/README.md

 ```

 ## Inference
-To perform inference with the pretrained model, you can download the model checkpoints from [F5-TTS Pretrained Model](https://huggingface.co/SWivid/F5-TTS)
+To inference with pretrained models, download the checkpoints from [🤗](https://huggingface.co/SWivid/F5-TTS).

 ### Single Inference
 You can test single inference using the following command.
 Before running the command, modify the config up to your need.